sparkflows/sparkflows-docs/docs/azure/databricks-integration-azure.rst

 Upload Fire Core Jar to Databricks
 ----------------------------------

-Fire Insights jar has to be uploaded to Databricks.
+Upload Fire Insights jar to Databricks.
 Fire Insights jobs running on Databricks make use of this jar file.

 Upload ``fire-x.y.z/fire-core-lib/fire-spark_2_4-core-3.1.0-jar-with-dependencies.jar`` to Databricks.
 Upload it under Workspace as a Library on to Databricks.